briankoser/sfc-listeners-guide/episodes/0191-excavating-the-x-files-part-1.md

   <q class="ben">It's a dead show, and we're gonna dig it up.</q>
 </div>

-{% workTitle "The X-Files" %} was the first show Matt obsessed over.
+{% work "The X-Files" %} was the first show Matt obsessed over.

-Vince Gilligan met Bryan Cranston on {% workTitle "The X-Files" %}.
+Vince Gilligan met Bryan Cranston on {% work "The X-Files" %}.

 Real-Life X-File: Nazi UFOs